Skip to contents

 ncores

-Number (integer) of cores to use for parallel processing of gridded data up to 5 cores.
+Number (integer) of cores to use for parallel processing of gridded data.
 Use 1 to run in series.
-The default (NULL) will use the maximum available cores up to 5.
+The default (NULL) will use the one less than the maximum available.
 If running in parallel, an output log text file will be created in the working directory.

 verbose